Adaptation Insights

 Key activities

-• Improving access to data on implemented adaptation actions and evidence of their effectiveness
+• Synthesizing and improving access to data on implemented adaptation actions and evidence of their effectiveness.

-• Establishing a network of adaptation trackers to gather and continuously update data on implemented adaptation actions and their effectiveness.
+• Establishing networks of adaptation trackers to gather and continuously update data on implemented adaptation actions and their effectiveness.

-• Aligning and unifying diverse methodological innovations being used across CGIAR, disseminating rationalized methods to enable their use by CGIAR researchers and partners.
+• Aligning and unifying diverse methodological innovations being used across adaptation contexts, disseminating rationalized methods to enable their use by adaptation policymakers, implementors and investors.

-• Transforming CGIAR monitoring and evaluation culture to enrich the narratives of its impact, fostering more investment in research and innovation in climate resilient agriculture.
+• Transforming adaptation monitoring and evaluation culture within and outside the CGIAR to enrich the narratives of its impact, fostering more investment in research and innovation in climate resilient agriculture.